 - 1 tablespoon cornstarch or arrowroot

-- In the bottom of the slow cooker, whisk together water and beef bouillon until smooth (or close to smooth).
+- In the bottom of the slow cooker, whisk together the water, beef bouillon and Worcestershire sauce until smooth (or close to smooth).

-- Place the chuck roast in the middle and surround it with cut onion, garlic and pepperoncini.
+- Place the chuck roast in the middle and surround it with the pepperoncini, onion and garlic.

-- Place the lid on and set for 7 hours on low.
-Depending on your slow cooker, the roast might be done in 6 hours and some might take 8.
-You’ll know it is done when you can easily shred off a piece with your fork.
+- Place the lid on and set for 8 hours on low or 4 hours on high.
+Depending on the size of your roast, this could take a little more or a little less.
+You'll know it is done when you can easily shred off a piece with your fork.

 - Remove roast and set aside on a cutting board.

-- While it thickens, shred beef and then return to sauce to coat.
+- Shred the beef and then return to sauce to coat.

 - Serve over mashed potatoes, rice or egg noodles.